FAQ

 But at no point does the system prevent you from saving an hour entry.
 You log what happened, and the dashboard tells you where you stand.
 If something needs to be corrected, you can go back and edit it.
 If the situation is intentional and you and your supervisor have discussed it, you move forward with full visibility.

-We believe compliance information should empower you to make good decisions, not trap you in a system that assumes it knows better than you and your supervisor.
+We believe compliance information should equip you to make good decisions, not trap you in a system that assumes it knows better than you and your supervisor.

 Is ABA Fieldwork Tracker really free?

-There are no ads, no premium tier that locks essential features behind a paywall, and no data monetization.
+No ads, no paywalls, no premium tier, nothing to upgrade, and no data monetization.
 The compliance engine, all 8 certification pathways, BACB-ready PDF reports, supervisor connections, multi-organization tracking, the achievement system, and full data export are all included at no cost.

 We are building ABA Fieldwork Tracker because the field needs a focused, high-quality fieldwork tracking tool that puts users first.
-The features that matter for your certification are not gated behind a subscription.
+Every feature is included, with nothing gated behind a subscription.

 How is ABA Fieldwork Tracker different from other BACB fieldwork tracking tools?